-At fiscal year-end, the District had \$0 in notes payable for the fire truck.
-This amount represents a net decrease of \$0.
+At fiscal year-end, the District had \$190,000 in notes payable for equipment This amount represents a net increase of \$190,000.

 ECONOMIC FACTORS

 The District operates solely in Williamson County and has since its inception.
 Almost 97% of the District's revenue comes from property taxes.
 The District's budgeting process must continue to work as closely as possible with the Williamson County Tax Assessor's office in order to meet the financial obligations of the District.